WICG/PEPC/explainer.md

     UI).
 -   `onvalidationstatuschange` - raised when the PEPC switches from being "valid" to "invalid".
-The PEPC is considered "valid" when the user agent trusts the integrity of the signal if the user were to click to click on it, and "invalid" otherwise.
+The PEPC is considered "valid" when the user agent trusts the integrity of the signal if the user were to click on it, and "invalid" otherwise.
 There are many reasons for which an element can become "invalid" as detailed in the [Security](#security) section, but to enumerate a few: element style is invalid, element is covered, element has recently moved, element has changed size, element is not fully visible in the viewport, etc. A new `Event` subclass will be added, `ValidationStatusChangeEvent`, which contains two extra fields:
     - `boolean isValid` - indicates whether the status has transitioned to "valid" or not.